mitpokerbots/pbots_calc/README.rst

 ^^^^^^^^

-* ``calculator.sh 4hqd:js9h askcqh`` will calculate the post-flop equities for a hand of 4 hearts and queen spades against the jack spades and 9 hearts, with a board of ace spades, king clubs, and queen hearts.
+* ``calculator.sh 4hqd:js9h askcqh`` will calculate the post-flop equities for a hand of 4 hearts and queen diamonds against the jack spades and 9 hearts, with a board of ace spades, king clubs, and queen hearts.
 * ``calculator.sh 4qo:jts+`` will calculate pre-flop equities for the range of all 4-queen offsuit hands against all jack-ten or better suited hands.